SimonSchoetz/heyflow-codechallenge/README.md

 # heyflow-codechallenge

-Both challenges will have their own branch that can be checked out to inspect my solutions:
+My solutions challenges can be found in the following branches:

 ```bash
 challenge/custom-checkbox